zulip/zulip/docs/production/deployment.md

 ```

 The `postgres` user on the replica will need to be able to
-authenticate as the `replicator` user, which may require further
+authenticate as the `replication_user` user, which may require further
 configuration of `pg_hba.conf` and client certificates on the replica.
 If you are using password authentication, you can set a
 `postgresql_replication_password` secret in